jmarshrossney/ceres-workshop/pages/task_1/main_task.rst

 It's time to fix that.

 However, before you dive into tuning hyperparameters, it's worth pausing to consider the data that we're feeding into the network.
-To be clear, the network receives batches of one-dimensional vectors, containing all :math:`3 * 80 * 80` pixel values in the image.
+To be clear, the network receives batches of one-dimensional vectors, containing all :math:`3 \times 80 \times 80` pixel values in the image.
 Each value is an integer between 0 and 255.

 Data standardisation or normalisation is an important part of many data pipelines.